verenablaschke/kindle-dict/README.md

 # Creating and Installing the Dictionary

-1. Get the dictionary source data from www1.dict.cc/translation_file_request.php and save it as `data/dict.cc/dict.cc.tsv`.
+1. Get the dictionary source data from [dict.cc's download page](www1.dict.cc/translation_file_request.php) and save it as `data/dict.cc/dict.cc.tsv`.

 2. Get the files `lemma.txt` and `fullformsliste.txt` from [Språkbankens ressurskatalog](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5) and save them in `data/spraakbanken/`.
 If, **instead** you would only like to use automatically generated regular inflection forms, open [`transform.py`](/transform.py) and change `inflector = SpraakbankenInflector()` to `inflector = RegularInflector()`.

+3. Get a list of Bokmål stop words (for instance via [ranks.nl](https://www.ranks.nl/stopwords/norwegian)) and save it as `data/stopwords/stopwords.txt` (one word per line).

-3. Convert the TSV file into an appropriately formatted HTML file:
+4. Convert the TSV file into an appropriately formatted HTML file:
 ```
 python transform.py > NB_DE_dict.html
 ```

-4. Install [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) and use it to convert the dictionary into a `MOBI` file.
+5. Install [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) and use it to convert the dictionary into a `MOBI` file.
 The conversion requires the following files:

 - `NB_DE_dict.opf`: Contains information on the files used for `MOBI` conversion and general metadata about the dictionary.
 - `NB_DE_dict.html`: Contains the actual dictionary entries.